fratajcz/metafilter-apply/README.md

 conda activate walk
 ```

 # Usage

 ## Quickstart

 To allow a quick testrun and provide a high-level wrapper we have compiled ```full_pipeline.py```which gives you access to all individual scripts' arguments.
-Since the pipeline differs if the graph should be used as a whole (i.e. because a holdout set is already created) or if train/val/test splitting should to be performed by the pipeline, we give two examples on an extremely reduce version of hetionet.
+Since the pipeline differs if the graph should be used as a whole (i.e. because a holdout set is already created) or if train/val/test splitting should to be performed by the pipeline, we give two examples on an extremely reduced version of Hetionet.
 Bear in mind that this only serves as a minimal working example and does not generate meaningful results!

 ### No Splitting
 ```